 Even though smishing attacks are increasing, there are countermeasures organizations and individuals can take to stay safe.

 - Be wary of texts using unnatural or grammatically incorrect language, especially if they arrive from an unknown number.

 - Avoid clicking on embedded links within text messages.

 - Do not respond to texts appearing to be from a financial institution or merchant asking you to update your account information or provide personal info.

-- If you get a message that looks to be from a bank or a company with whom you do business with a link or request to provide information, call the business directly.
-Do not use a phone number provided in the text.
+- If you get a message that looks to be from a bank or a company with whom you do business with that includes a link or request to provide information, call the business directly.
+Do not use the phone number provided in the text.